willwin4sure/vault/🤔Inference and Information/Estimation/Efficient Estimators.md

+> Efficiency is a rather strong condition, and we can characterize the form of such an estimator well.

 > [!definition] (Efficient estimator)
 > A valid estimator is ==efficient== if it satisfies the [[The Cramér–Rao Bound|Cramér–Rao bound]] with equality for all $x \in \mathcal{X}$.